CarlosUlisesOchoa/Subdirectory-file-extractor-PowerShell/README.md

 <br/>

-## Installation
+## Usage

 1. [Download](https://raw.githubusercontent.com/CarlosUlisesOchoa/Subdirectory-file-extractor-PowerShell-/main/files-extractor.ps1) the `files-extractor.ps1` script.
 2. Save the script to a directory on your computer.
+3. Open PowerShell and navigate to the directory where the script is saved.
+4. Run the script with the `-d` parameter and specify the directory

 <br/>

-## Usage

-To use the script, open PowerShell and navigate to the directory where the script is saved.
-Then, run the script with the `-d` parameter and specify the root directory:
+Example:

 <br/>